 I've added a picture of the info from that page below.
 Click on the thumbnail to view.

-The T100 series was the evolution of the Model A. The T102 was produced starting in about 1957 at the Laurel, Md. plant.
-The 100 series has a single front wheel and is larger than the T50 format.
-In 1957, a wide front end kit was sold for the T102, which then became the T200 series.
-This lasted until about 1960 when Virginia Metalcrafters bought CoPar and discontinued the line (see notes on the T220).
-The wide front end was initially sold as a kit that adapted to existing 3 wheelers.
-Later T200 series tractors had improved front end geometry / design.
+The T100 series was the evolution of the Model A. The T102 was produced starting in 1955 at the Laurel, Md. plant.
+The 100 series has a single front wheel and is almost identical to the Model A except for aluminum engine and drive pulleys and yellow wheels and jack shaft housing.
+In 1957, a dedicated 4 wheel model called a T205 was introduced.
+This lasted until 1960 when Virginia Metalcrafters bought Copar and discontinued the line (see notes on the T220).
+The wide front end was initially sold as a kit that adapted to existing 3 wheelers, so the steering shaft came out the right side and behind the front casting.
+Later T200 series tractors had improved front end geometry / design and the steering arm came out betwen the frame rails in the front.

 T220 Copar Panzer